LIZ ASCH Greenhill

 Her first book, a portfolio of lyric essays and literary investigations into portraiture and expressionism, is complete, and looking for an agent or publisher.

-Her publications include The Rumpus, The Manifest Station, MUTHA Magazine, Nailed Magazine, The Collagist, theEEEL, Atticus Review, BUST Magazine, Perceptions, Oregon East, Gertrude Press, Four and Twenty, The North Coast Squid, the poetry anthology Step Lightly, and The Dream Closet (a collection of writing on childhood spaces from Secretary Press).
-Her work is forthcoming in Sinister Wisdom and The Untold Gaze, a book of writing paired with the paintings of Stephen O'Donnell.
+Her publications include The Rumpus, The Manifest Station, MUTHA Magazine, Nailed Magazine, The Collagist, theEEEL, Atticus Review, BUST Magazine, Phoebe, Entropy, Sinister Wisdom, Perceptions, Oregon East, Gertrude Press, Four and Twenty, The North Coast Squid, the poetry anthology Step Lightly, and The Dream Closet (a collection of writing on childhood spaces from Secretary Press).
+Her work is forthcoming in The Untold Gaze, a book of writing paired with the paintings of Stephen O'Donnell.
 Liz has exhibited in group art shows including Siren Nation and Reed Off the Clock.
 Her 16 mm animated short, "The Loveseat," showed in gay and lesbian film festivals across the US and in Canada from 1998-2000.